DeDiamondPro/AQLARP/documentation/src/ch06-01-installing-software.md

 [Install]
 WantedBy=multi-user.target
 ```
-If you use a different user then AQLARP or have cloned the GitHub repo in a different location, you will have to edit this file accordingly.
+If you use a different user than AQLARP or have cloned the GitHub repo in a different location, you will have to edit this file accordingly.
 To save the file press `Ctrl + O` and then press `Ctrl + X` to save.

-Then finally to enable the service run the following command.
+Then finally to enable the service, run the following command.
 ```console
 $ sudo systemctl enable --now aqlarp.service
 ```